 Greenways are defined as linear features of mostly open character, including paths through green spaces, canal corridors and disused railway lines (although some of these could be brought back into rail use in the future), which act as wildlife corridors and provide attractive and safe off-road links for pedestrians and cyclists.
 They form an important network throughout the Black Country but in some cases are of poor quality or are severed by other infrastructure or barriers.
 The restoration of towpaths, bridges, public rights of way and the creation of cycle and pedestrian links to enhance the greenway network will be sought through planning conditions and obligations, transportation funding, and the support of other organisations such as the Canal and River Trust.
 Blue infrastructure features such as rivers and streams also provide opportunities for physical activity.

-Open space and play standards and requirements are set out in Appendix J and will be subject to review as evidence is updated over the Plan period.
+Open space, play standards and requirements are set out in Appendix H and will be subject to review as evidence is updated over the Plan period.
+Where a commuted sum or improvements are made towards nearby off-site provision in lieu, prioritisation will be given to existing open space facilities within a 400m walking distance.
+Where facilities do not exist within walking distance or insufficient improvement works are identified to make the contribution acceptable, priority will be given to open space not within walking distance following the Open Space Hierarchy presented at Table 1 of Appendix H. Priority will be given to the closest local open spaces in the first instance, then neighbourhood, town and finally borough open spaces.

 Some common themes regarding open space and recreation have emerged through audits and needs assessments.
 Communities greatly value local open spaces.
 However, quantity and accessibility for each type of open space and facility varies considerably from area to area, and an increasing population in certain areas of Sandwell over the Plan period will further affect these imbalances.
 In general terms, prosperous areas have low levels of provision but of a higher quality, whereas deprived areas may have sufficient quantities of open space but of limited quality and function.